nothing in life

 I went into the city with new friends but also met up with an old friend and fellow salami lover, Rachel.
 She lives in East Village, a quaint and thriving place with small eateries crowding every street and young people out late into the nights.
 I’m thankful for the slowing down of life over fall break and getting to hang out with my high school friend, no impending obligations or deadlines to worry about.
 We always eat until we fall into a vegetative food comatose, which I’m sure helps with the carefree attitude too.
 This time around, I explored and roamed the city with new friends.
 Sitting on a bench at Union Square Park to people-watch and digest the exorbitant amounts of food we ate, peering down the aisles and shelves of books at The Strand, and walking along the Highline during golden hour–the meaning these places and experiences is imbued with isn’t exclusive to the locations themselves.
 Even though I’ve been to New York more times than I can count, the city feels like a new place each time I spectate with different people.

 Gazing out a floor-to-ceiling window and looking down on the miniature, toy-like streets, I felt a weird sense of reticence.
 If I lived here and could see the entire expanse of the city every day from my couch or from the bathroom sink while I brush my teeth, would I feel the same pang of affection each and every time I glanced out the window?
 I’m not sure.
 Maybe it’s best if I don’t wind up living in this city–I’d never want to get used to this place and have it lose the sparkling feeling of excitement and newfangledness.
-It’s human to take what’s there for granted and to yearn for the things out of reach.
+It’s human to take what’s there for granted.

 The summer after my junior year of high school, I attended a pre-college program at Pratt Institute in Brooklyn, New York.
 I grew enamored with the buzz buzz of NYC, the clanking and clattering of the subway, and the vitality/vibrancy of all the streets, with its swarms of people, all with places to go and things to do.
 The breadth of the city astonished me…hey, look at me: a small girl inside an entire city, a needle in a haystack.
 But the city seems to shrink each time I come back.
 I’ve grown more familiar with the subway routes (although I am still perfectly capable of hopping on the completely wrong subway).
 I expect the drifting smells of food vendors and car exhaust and am no longer disarmed by the density of skyscrapers.
 My sense of complete anonymity, immersion, and smallness has faded a bit over all my visits, leaving behind weird traces of nostalgia and a reluctance to grow up.